ONLYOFFICE/onlyoffice-wordpress/README.md

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

-## Installing WordPress ONLYOFFICE Docs integration plugin
+## Installing ONLYOFFICE Docs plugin for WordPress

-#### Minimum version of WordPress for ONLYOFFICE Docs integration plugin is 5.9.0.
+#### Minimum version of ONLYOFFICE Docs plugin for WordPress is 5.9.0.

 1. Download the zipped plugin.
 2. Navigate to the **Plugins** section in your WordPress administrative dashboard.